eva-vredenburgh/price-prediction-capstone-python/README.md

 # price-prediction-capstone-python
 This was my final Capstone project for the MIT course Applied Data Science Program: Leveraging AI for Effective Decision-Making.
 The objective was to come up with a pricing model that can eﬀectively predict the price of used cars and can help a business in devising profitable strategies using diﬀerential pricing.

+# **Requirements**

+This project was built with Python 3 and uses the following libraries:

+- Data manipulation: numpy, pandas

+- Statistics and diagnostics: scipy, statsmodels

+- Visualization: matplotlib, seaborn

+- Machine learning and model evaluation: scikit-learn

+- Model saving: pickle (part of the Python standard library)

+- Utilities: warnings (part of the Python standard library)

+To install all required packages, run: pip install numpy pandas scipy statsmodels matplotlib seaborn scikit-learn

 ## **Problem Definition**

 ### **The Context:**